 These are crude calculations, but there is an important and valid underlying point; a risk that might be intolerable to the organisation might be perfectly acceptable to a chief executive who is incentivised to maximise earnings through bonuses, and push troubling risks down the line for someone else to worry about.

-No organisation should choose to remain in the intolerable risk cell, yet Vennells took the Post Office there and it probably made financial sense for her.
+No organisation should choose to remain in the intolerable risk cell, yet Vennells took the Post Office there.
+That was almost certainly inadvertent, but the system was so perverse that it would have made financial sense for her to make that choice.
 The Post Office was very likely to lose the Horizon litigation, with massive damage.
 It wouldn’t happen while she was in post, and it would be extremely unlikely that fighting the case aggressively would be regarded as gross misconduct.

 Perverse incentives often tempt managers, and also politicians, to ignore the possibility of dreadful outcomes that are unlikely while they are in post and would force them to incur expense or unpopularity to prepare for.
 The odds are good that irresponsible management will be rewarded for being wrong and will have left with their hefty bonuses before disaster strikes.
 On the other hand you can get sacked for doing the right thing long before justification is obvious.

 This is, or at least it should be, a big issue for internal auditors who have to keep a sharp eye on risk and misaligned incentives.
 All too often the only people with a clear eyed, dispassionate understanding of risk are those who are gaming the corporate system.
 The Post Office’s internal auditors seem to have fallen down on the job here.
 Even setting aside the human tragedies, the risks to the Post Office posed by the Horizon system and the surrounding litigation should have been seen as intolerable.

 Role of internal audit when organisations move from the public to private sector